ISDuBA/ISDuBA/docs/README.md

 ```bash
 sudo -u keycloak /opt/keycloak/bin/kc.sh start-dev
 ```
+Note that keycloak might take a while to start up.

 After having made changes, the new application can be build via the Makefile: